Let’s begin with a basic law of life: You receive exactly what you send.

 Just listen and accept what they’re saying.
 If appropriate, you might be impressed.

-Save your wisdom and stories for another conversation with someone else.
+Save your wisdom, stories, and opinions for another conversation with someone else.

 If you disagree with something that you heard, accept that the other person had the courage to express their views.
 Now you know what they consider to be important.

-If you care to, you might ask gentle questions that explore how they obtained their opinions or how they might apply their ideas.
+If you care to, you might ask gentle questions that explore how they obtained their opinions or how they would apply their ideas.